The Ultimate Guide to Health and Wellness Stipends

 • 55% reported a decline in job performance because of financial health worries.

-• And, sadly, only half of employees feel that their health and wellbeing programs are enough.
+• And, sadly, only half of employees feel that their health and well-being programs are enough.

 And when employers offer flexibility through stipends?
 Engagement, appreciation, and health outcomes skyrocket.